whatsupcoders/Flutter-Interview-Questions/README.md

 * What are keys in Flutter and when to use it ?
 * What are Global Keys?
 * When to use main Axis Alignment and cross Axis Alignment ?
-* when do we use double.INFINITY?
+* When do we use double.INFINITY?
 * What is an Ephemeral state?
 * What is the role of a ChangeNotifier and notifyListeners in Provider?
 * What is a ValueListenableBuilder?